-Today, less than 50 thousand souls live in Torda, a town just a few miles from Kolozsvár (Cluj-Napoca) in Romania.
+Today, fewer than 50 thousand souls live in Torda, a town just a few miles from Kolozsvár (Cluj-Napoca) in Romania.
 But the settlement played a huge role in history as perhaps the birthplace of religious freedom.

 The Edict of Torda was issued in the year 1568.
 Bishop Francis David and King John Sigismund (Zsigmond János) played a significant role in the ratification of the law, which allowed for the first time the right to religious freedom and conscience and also the right of congregations to elect their own preachers.
 Because of this law, Transylvania became a land of religious freedom and confessional tolerance, providing shelter for people charged with heresy in other parts of Europe less tolerant of other religious beliefs.